-AgMAS Project Research Report 2004-01
+AgMAS Project Research Report 2004-02

 1 Evelyn V. Colino and Silvina M. Cabrini are Graduate Research Assistants for the AgMAS Project in the Department of Agricultural and Consumer Economics at the University of Illinois at Urbana-Champaign.
 Scott H. Irwin is the Laurence J. Norton Professor of Agricultural Marketing.
-Darrel L. Good is Professor in the Department of Agricultural and Consumer Economics at the University of Illinois at Urbana-Champaign and Joao Martines-Filho is former Manager of the AgMAS and farmdoc Projects in the Department of Agricultural and Consumer Economics at the University of Illinois at Urbana-Champaign.
+Darrel L. Good is Professor in the Department of Agricultural and Consumer Economics at the University of Illinois at Urbana-Champaign and Joao Martines-Filho is former Manager of the AgMAS and farmdoc Projects in the Department of Agricultural and Consumer Economics at Urbana-Champaign.